 Any revisions to the statement, or new versions, must be subject to consultation with statutory bodies including the police and fire service, representatives of licence holders, and representatives of local residents and businesses.
 We will also publish

 Special licensing policies

-Dacorum has not adopted the Late Night Levy, Early Morning Alcohol Restriction Orders (EMAROs) or Cumulative Impact Areas.
+We have not adopted a Late Night Levy, Early Morning Alcohol Restriction Orders (EMAROs) nor any Cumulative Impact Areas.